ZetaTwo/zetatwocom/_posts/radio/2015-06-23-ook-ask-sdr.md

 We then combine this with the zero signal again to repeat the 13 bit signal with a pause in between.
 Finally we stretch the signal by repeating each bit to make the length of each symbol match that of the recorded signal.
 We have now created the data signal, all which is left now is to us it to modulate the amplitude of the carrier signal and transmit this with the HackRF.
+With this I was able to trigger the doorbell.
+Furthermore, changing to a different sound was as simple as changing the last 4 bits of the data vector.

 If you want to play around with the flowgraphs in GRC I have included them in [a zip file](/assets/other/ook-doorbell.zip).
 In it you will also find a third flowgraph which I used as a oscilloscope to study the signal.